 Recently renamed the NMHS Seminar Series in January 2017, the Charles Point Council was founded in 1992 under the auspices of the National Maritime Historical Society at its headquarters on Charles Point in Peekskill, New York.
-Its mission is to build greater awareness of the rick seafaring heritage of the Hudson River Valley and the world at large, and to create a constituency to advocate for our maritime legacy,
+Its mission is to build greater awareness of the rich seafaring heritage of the Hudson River Valley and the world at large, and to create a constituency to advocate for our maritime legacy.

-Through its monthly lecture series and annual outreach events, the NMHS Seminar Series is actively engaged in promoting our maritime heritage, in providing valuable educational programs and in preserving historic ships.
+Through its monthly lecture series and annual outreach events, the NMHS Seminar Series is actively engaged in promoting maritime heritage, providing valuable educational programs and preserving historic ships.
 Since its inception, the Series has organized over 250 lectures, seminars, field trips and ship preservation projects featuring noted authors, historians and artists to publicize the maritime history of our area and abroad.

 Members of the general public are welcome to attend.
 NMHS Seminar Series events are both a great way to learn about new facets of our maritime heritage and also to meet others who share an interest and enthusiasm for the field.

 There is no charge to attend the seminars, but a $5 to $10 donation at the door is appreciated to support our efforts.
 If you would also like to join NMHS and the speaker for lunch following the presentation, the cost is $25 prepaid, reservation required, with cash bar.
 For more information and to reserve a space for the program and luncheon, please email or call 914 737-7878 x 0.

 Saturday, 28 January